mdixonii/myvolleyball-tracker/README.md

 What it tracks:

-Player details: name, jersey number, and court position Per-player stats: serves, receptions, ball handling, digs, attacks/kills, and blocks Opponent stats for post-game review and future game strategy Home vs. away scoreboard across up to three sets
+Player details: name, jersey number, and court position<br>
+Per-player stats: serves, receptions, ball handling, digs, attacks/kills, and blocks<br>
+Opponent stats for post-game review and future game strategy<br>
+Home vs. away scoreboard across up to three sets

 When a team has more than one volunteer statistician, one can focus on your team while the other tracks the opponent — giving coaches a fuller picture for planning future matchups.